I have over a decade of experience in international trade. I currently live in China and India where I own a successful business.

 Chinese suppliers are generally reluctant to accept payment by letter of credit.
-They would try to offer a general 30% advance and 70% upon shipment payment terms.
-This method of payment is unsafe because the supplier may produce poor quality goods or worse even he may simply disappear with your deposit.
+They will often try to offer a general 30% advance and 70% upon shipment payment terms.
+This method of payment is unsafe because the supplier may produce poor quality goods, or worse, he may simply disappear with your deposit.
 An importer, naturally, to protect his interest should offer L/C payment.
 This is how you should act:

 Work with suppliers that accept a letter of credit as a payment method.
-There is no dearth of suppliers in China so cast your search net wide enough to find those willing to work on LC payment.
-Usually, small supplier or those looking forward to a one-off transaction would not agree whereas a large, reputed supplier will accept documentary LC.
+There is no dearth of suppliers in China, so cast your search net wide enough to find those willing to work on LC payment.
+Usually, small suppliers or those looking forward to a one-off transaction would not agree, whereas a large and reputed supplier will accept documentary LC.

 Work with large Chinese companies as they have a dedicated export sales department which is familiar with the documentary letter of credit.

-If a small company who is willing to work, but have questions about it.
-Send them a draft of a letter of credit so that they can show to their bankers and familiarize themselves.
-Once they understand their payments are assured it is likely that they will work with you.
+If you find small company who is willing to work, but have questions about them, send them a draft of a letter of credit so that they can show to their bankers and familiarize themselves.
+Once they understand their payments, are assured it is likely that they will work with you.